 SUMMER PALLET PAVILION

-Kilmore St / Durham St Nth: The Pallet Pavilion was a Gap Filler initiative, constructed & deconstructed by volunteers, which would last more than a year, December 2012 - April 2014.
-Social activities would be held at the Pallet Pavilion on Crowne Plaza Hotel demolition site.
-It was the only new "construction" on our trek, piles of blue CHEP pallets.
+Kilmore St / Durham St Nth: Pallet Pavilion was a Gap Filler initiative, constructed & deconstructed by volunteers, which would last more than a year, December 2012 - April 2014.
+Social activities would be held at Pallet Pavilion on Crowne Plaza Hotel demolition-site.
+The only new "construction" on our trek, just piles of blue CHEP pallets.
 So much for CERA recovery.

 17.11.12.
 Steel mesh fence cordon.
 Pallet Pavilion, Crowne Plaza Hotel, demolition site, Kilmore St / Durham St Nth

-Victoria Sq: We trekked across a little asphalt causeway, steel mesh fence cordon either side.
+Victoria Sq: We trekked across a little asphalt causeway, steel-mesh-fence-cordons either side.
 Victoria Bridge survived the quakes.
-A red zone, steel mesh fence cordon by Town Hall ghost, back entrance had an EXTREME DANGER KEEP OUT threat sign on it.
+A red-zone steel-mesh-fence-cordon by abandoned Town Hall's back entrance: EXTREME DANGER KEEP OUT.
 The Dandelion Fountain by Avon River wasn't working, weeds grew below.
-Brick stairs to the Town Hall door were buckled.
-Town Hall had boarded windows.
-Awaiting restoration.
+Brick stairs to Town Hall's door were buckled.
+Abandoned Town Hall had boarded windows & awaited restoration.

 17.11.12.
 EXTREME DANGER KEEP OUT.
 N red zone, steel mesh fence cordon, by quake trashed, Christchurch Town Hall, Victoria Sq